groue/GRMustache/guides/templates.md

 You'll learn here how to load, and render templates. [guides/runtime.md](runtime.md) will talk about about what happens *during* the rendering itself.

----

-**TL;DR** Let XCode autocompletion magic find the correct method for you: just type "`[GRMustacheTemplate render`" or "`[GRMustacheTemplate parse`".

-The `render...` family parses and renders templates on-the-fly, from strings, bundle resources, or files.
-The `parse...` family parses only.
-You'll then have to invoke `renderObject:` on the generated GRMustacheTemplate instances:

-    // on-the-fly:
-    NSString *rendering = [GRMustacheTemplate renderObject:... from...];

-    // parse once, render many times:
-    GRMustacheTemplate *template = [GRMustacheTemplate parse...];
-    NSString *rendering = [template renderObject:...]

----

 Errors
 ------